First Nations health equity strategies

 Consultation Practice Standards

-- HHSs must provide a draft First Nations Health Equity Strategy to each development stakeholder and allow at least 30 days for the stakeholder to provide feedback to the HHS.
+- HHSs must provide a draft First Nations Health Equity Strategy to each development stakeholder and allow at least 30 business days for the stakeholder to provide feedback to the HHS.

 - Once feedback is received from the development stakeholder, the HHS must consider the feedback and provide a report back to the development stakeholder with respect to how their feedback has been incorporated, or not incorporated, into the First Nations Health Equity Strategy.
-Any feedback must be provided to the development stakeholder in written form within 90 days from the date the feedback was received.
+Any feedback must be provided to the development stakeholder in written form within 90 calendar days from the date the feedback was received.

 Mediation and determinations

-The Chief Aboriginal and Torres Strait Islander Health Officer and Deputy Director‑General will provide mediation, when and if required in relation to disputed issues which arise about the development and/or implementation of Health Equity Strategies, as per steps outlined below.
-The parties are bound by the determination of the mediation process outlined.
-Therefore, where disagreement arises about the development and/or implementation of the Health Equity Strategy:
+The Chief First Nations Health Officer will provide mediation, when and if required in relation to disputed issues which arise regarding the development, implementation, and resourcing of Health Equity Strategies, as per steps outlined below.
+Therefore , where disagreement arises, the parties are bound by the determination of the mediation process outlined:

-- Step 1: The parties attempt to resolve the disagreement through natural justice processes;
+- Step 1:The parties attempt to resolve the disagreement through natural justice processes.

-- Step 3: If parties are unable to resolve the dispute locally, the dispute is escalated to the Chief Aboriginal and Torres Strait Islander Health Officer and Deputy Director‑General for joint non-binding mediation; and
+- Step 3: If parties are unable to resolve the dispute locally, the dispute is escalated to the Chief First Nations Health Officer for joint non-binding mediation; and

-- Step 4: If parties remain unable to resolve the dispute, both parties are bound by the determination of the Chief Aboriginal and Torres Strait Islander Health Officer and Deputy Director‑General to achieve a resolution.
+- Step 4: If parties remain unable to resolve the dispute, both parties are bound by the determination of the Chief First Nations Health Officer to achieve a resolution.

 Related or governing legislation, policy and agreements